TomTranter/JellyBaMM/docs/contributing.md

 ### Codecov

-Code coverage (how much of our code is actually seen by the (linux) unit tests) is tested using [Codecov](https://docs.codecov.io/), a report is visible on https://codecov.io/gh/pybamm-team/liionpack.
+Code coverage (how much of our code is actually seen by the (linux) unit tests) is tested using [Codecov](https://docs.codecov.io/), a report is visible on https://codecov.io/gh/pybamm-team/JellyBamm.

 ### Read the Docs

-Documentation is built using https://readthedocs.org/ and published on http://liionpack.readthedocs.io/.
+Documentation is built using https://readthedocs.org/ and published on http://JellyBamm.readthedocs.io/.

 ### Google Colab

-Editable notebooks are made available using [Google Colab](https://colab.research.google.com/) [here](https://colab.research.google.com/github/pybamm-team/liionpack/blob/main/).
+Editable notebooks are made available using [Google Colab](https://colab.research.google.com/) [here](https://colab.research.google.com/github/pybamm-team/JellyBamm/blob/main/).

 ### GitHub

 GitHub does some magic with particular filenames.
 In particular:

-- The first page people see when they go to [our GitHub page](https://github.com/pybamm-team/liionpack) displays the contents of our readme, which is written in the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
+- The first page people see when they go to [our GitHub page](https://github.com/pybamm-team/JellyBamm) displays the contents of our readme, which is written in the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
 Some guidelines can be found [here](https://help.github.com/articles/about-readmes/).
-- The license for using liionpack is stored in [LICENSE](LICENSE), and [automatically](https://help.github.com/articles/adding-a-license-to-a-repository/) linked to by GitHub.
+- The license for using JellyBamm is stored in [LICENSE](LICENSE), and [automatically](https://help.github.com/articles/adding-a-license-to-a-repository/) linked to by GitHub.
 - This file, [contributing.md](contributing.md) is recognised as the contribution guidelines and a link is [automatically](https://github.com/blog/1184-contributing-guidelines) displayed when new issues or pull requests are created.

 ## Acknowledgements